Luceapuce/Highlight-Clip-Generator/README.md

 # Gameplay Highlight Clip Generator
 ## About
-A simple personal project to export a trimmed gameplay clip to a hardcoded highlights folder.
+A simple personal project to export a trimmed gameplay clip, primarily for videos taken using Nvidias instant replay service, to a hardcoded highlights folder.
 Appends `_EDITED` to the end of the original clip's name to show that it is safe to delete.

+## Instructions

 ## To-do
 - [x] Add a loop to export multiple videos in the same instance of the program.